 - Runny nose

 Eye allergies are no different than allergies that affect your sinuses, nose or lungs.
 When an allergen comes in contact with your eyes, your body releases histamine - a chemical produced in reaction to a substance that the immune system can't tolerate.
 Special cells called mast cells make histamine.
 These cells are present throughout the body but are highly concentrated in the eyes.
-Location of allergy symptoms depends somewhat on where the allergen has come into contact with your body.
+The location of allergy symptoms depends somewhat on where the allergen has come into contact with your body.
 Ocular allergens tend to be airborne (as are most other allergens).

-The most frequent allergic triggers include:
+The most frequent allergic triggers include:- Pollen

 - Pet hair or dander